aj1365/DeepForest-Wetland-Paper/README.md

 **Using Google Colab, I recommend you to use the "DeepForest_v2.ipynb" for your limited computing space.**

-The paper is published in GIScience & Remote Sensing (TGRS) journal.
+The paper is published in GIScience & Remote Sensing journal.